adamnovitch/weaver-class/README.md

 - *(a)* a Scholar's Pack or *(b)* an Explorer's Pack

 ### Sword Training
+As a Weaver, you have trained with various swords.
+At first level you gain proficiency in shortswords, scimitars, and longswords.

+### Parry
-As a Weaver, your training involved proficiency in smaller and medium swords.
-While you are holding a Dagger, Scimitar, Shortsword, or Longsword, as a reaction you can increase your AC by 2 to possibly deflect one incoming weapon attack.
+At 1st level, while you are holding a Dagger, Scimitar, Shortsword, or Longsword, as a reaction you can increase your AC by 2 to possibly deflect one incoming weapon attack.

 ### Cantrips
-At first level, you can choose 2 Weaver Cantrips from the Weaver spell list.
-You know these two Cantrips and always have them prepared.
+At 1st level, choose 2 Cantrips from the Weaver spell list.
+You know these two Cantrips and can cast them at will.

 ### Spellcasting and Weave Points
 Starting at 2nd level, your training and connection to the Weave allows you to perform feats and cast spells.
 Your access to the Weave is measured in Weave Points.
 Your number of Weave Points are determined in the class table.
 They are regained after a long rest.